harryfh/Comp-545-Final-Project/README.md

 This is just an API call using the Google Cloud VertexAI API.
 To use it, you can replace the project name with your own after authenticating.

+#### Data

+The image data can be found on Benno Krojer's github: https://github.com/McGill-NLP/imagecode/tree/main

 #### Results Evaluation

 Run accuracy_test.py on the code, the results should a JSON with formatted as such: